01mf02/computers-spaceflight/src/Biblio.md

 Nathan of JPL, founder of image processing, and his colleague Al Zobrist clarified the complex world of digital imaging.
 Almost all written materials used as sources for this chapter were either given to me by these informants, or they directed me to them.
-The monograph Digital Processing of Remotely Sensed Images, by Johannes G. Moik (NASA SP-431), is a good reference for NASA's work in this field.
+The monograph *Digital Processing of Remotely Sensed Images*, by Johannes G. Moik (NASA SP-431), is a good reference for NASA's work in this field.